johentsch/ms3/docs/manual.rst

                 └── K281-3.tsv

 Note that in this example, we have specified a ``root_dir``.
-Leaving this argument out will create the same structure in the directory from which the :py:class:`~ms3.parse.Parse` object was created, i.e. the folder structure would be:
+Leaving this argument out will create the same structure in the directory from which the :py:class:`~.parse.Parse` object was created, i.e. the folder structure would be:

 .. code-block:: console